Analytical description of the survival probability of coherent states in regular regimes: Survival probability in two-degree-of-freedom models

-The states in Figs.~\ref{fig:dis} (b) and (e) have more than a single sequence of components; three Gaussians are identifiable in (b), while four are distinguished in (e).
-The presence of several sub-sequences of components in these states corresponds classically to the simultaneous activation of different adiabatic modes, with the dominance of one of them, the bosonic one in Fig.~\ref{fig:dis}~(b) and the pseudospin mode in Fig.~\ref{fig:dis}~(e).
+The states in figures.~\ref{fig:dis} (b) and (e) have more than a single sequence of components; three Gaussians are identifiable in (b), while four are distinguished in (e).
+The presence of several sub-sequences of components in these states corresponds classically to the simultaneous excitation of different adiabatic modes, with the dominance of one of them, the bosonic one in figure~\ref{fig:dis}~(b) and the pseudospin mode in figure~\ref{fig:dis}~(e).

-The state in Fig.~\ref{fig:dis} (c), located close to the center of the region of nonlinear resonances, exhibits a dominant Gaussian sub-sequence and many smaller ones, while the coherent state in Fig.~\ref{fig:dis} (d) has a complicated structure with so many eigenstates participating that it is hard to identify the sub-sequences (if any).
-In the classical phase space of Fig.~\ref{fig:cs} (b), this state is located in the separatrix between the central region of nonlinear resonances and the region of trajectories with wide pseudospin precessing angle, where, as it is known \cite{ReichlBook}, classical chaos emerges.
+The state in figure~\ref{fig:dis} (c), located close to the center of the region of nonlinear resonances, exhibits a dominant Gaussian sub-sequence and many smaller ones, while the coherent state in figure~\ref{fig:dis} (d) has a complicated structure with so many eigenstates participating that it is hard to identify the sub-sequences (if any).
+In the classical phase space of figure~\ref{fig:cs} (b), this state is located in the unstable separatrix between the region of non-linear resonances and the fast mode of the adiabatic approximation, where, as it is known \cite{ReichlBook}, classical chaos emerges.

-For the next subsections, we select four representative coherent states from Fig.~\ref{fig:dis} and analyze their survival probability.
-We start with the state in Fig.~\ref{fig:dis} (a), which shows a behavior analogous to what we found for the LMG model.
-In Sec.~\ref{Sec:Interference}, we consider the states from Figs.~\ref{fig:dis} (b) and (f), where interferences between different sub-sequences occur.
-For Sec.~\ref{Sec:Resonance}, we choose the state from Fig.~\ref{fig:dis} (d) to illustrate the effects of the separatrix of the nonlinear resonances.